 I already wrote in another post about health benefits of swimming in sea, this time I will offer alternatives to the beach.
 You can mix both!

-Thermal waters usually have pleasant temperatures throughout the year, so they are ideal for relaxing during all the year.
+Thermal waters in Andalusia usually have pleasant temperatures, so they are ideal for relaxing during all the year.
 They consist of sulphurous water that arises from the interior of the earth, carrying a great number of minerals.
 It may have an unpleasant odour due to the sulphur, but it’s beneficial to the skin and even has antioxidant effects when ingested.

 There are some tips for taking advantage of the beneficial properties of a thermal bath.
 Let’s read about them and pack up your bags, we go on excursion to the best natural thermal baths of Andalusia.